Three times a week, we do our podcast, Verdict with Ted Cruz.

 We're all doing what we can.

-Sean's got more behind the scenes information.
+Sean's got more behind-the-scenes information.

 More contacts than anybody.

-More friends behind the churches.
+More friends behind the curtains.

 Sean Hannity is on.

-Sean Hannity is on the Jay Secular in for Sean Hannity.
+Jay Sekulow in for Sean Hannity.

 I have been a fan and have been pleased to be a guest so many times on this broadcast.

-Thank Linda for playing some of that Jay Seculo Band music.
+I want to thank Sean, thank Linda, and thank Linda for playing some of that Jay Seculo Band music.

-You can follow that by the way at Facebook, Jay Seculo Band.
+You can follow that, by the way, at Facebook, Jay Seculo Band.

-And again, our thoughts and prayers for the Alan Combs family and the loss of him.
+And again, our thoughts and prayers for the Alan Combs family and the loss of him and loss to our country of an advocate for free speech.

-Like I said, didn't always agree agree politically, but he was a great guy and we sorely missed.
+Like I said, didn't always agree politically, but he was a great guy and we sorely missed.

 Thanks for having me.